jpgoreczky/weather-app/README.md

-# A simple weather app with OpenWeatherMap API
+# weather app with OpenWeatherMap API